SolaceSamples/solace-samples-cloudfoundry-java/README.md

 ## Common Setup

-The sample applications specify a dependency on a Solace Messaging service instance named `solace-messaging-sample-instance`.
-To create the required Solace messaging service instance, do the following:
+The sample applications specify a dependency on a Solace Pubsub+ service instance named `solace-pubsub-sample-instance`.
+To create the required Solace PubSub+ service instance, do the following:

-	cf create-service solace-messaging shared solace-messaging-sample-instance
+	cf create-service solace-pubsub shared solace-pubsub-sample-instance

 ### Building